google/koladata/docs/overview.md

 b1 = b.with_dict_update('a', 2) # Dict{'a'=2, 'b'=2}
 # update with another dict
 b2 = b.with_dict_update(kd.dict({'a': 3, 'c': 4})) # Dict{'c'=4, 'a'=3, 'b'=2}
-# b is the same as it is immutable
+# b stays the same as it is immutable
 b # Dict{'a'=1, 'b'=2}

 c = kd.list([1, 2, 3])
 # Create a new list by appending another list
 c1 = kd.concat_lists(c, kd.list([4, 5]))  # List[1, 2, 3, 4, 5]
-# c is the same as it is immutable
+# c stays the same as it is immutable
 c # List[1, 2, 3]
 ```